JetBrains/teamcity-documentation/topics/net.md

 <td>

 Specify the version of the installed MSBuild engine.
-TeamCity supports a fully functional MSBuild for both cross-platform .NET Core (since TeamCity 2019.2.3) and Windows-only versions 2013, 2015, 2017, and 2019 (x86 and x64).
+TeamCity supports a fully functional MSBuild for both cross-platform .NET Core (since TeamCity 2019.2.3) and Windows-only versions 2013, 2015, 2017, and 2019.

 </td>